 Disclosure.
 This post is a review of an e-book I downloaded for free.
 All opinions are my own.

-I have received a free e-copy of the book Dragon’s Future by Kandi J Wyatt to review.
-You may find out more about the author on her website.
+I have received a free e-copy of the book Being Is Better by Marjorie Jackson to review.

 Here is the book blurb.